 Demerit Point System

-The Alberta Traffic Safety Act Demerit Point System constitutes a comprehensive regulatory framework designed to enhance road safety and minimize traffic violations across the province of Alberta, Canada.
-By allocating demerit points according to the severity and recurrence of traffic infractions, this system functions as an essential mechanism for monitoring and promoting responsible driving behavior.
+The Alberta Traffic Safety Act Demerit Point System establishes a robust regulatory framework aimed at improving road safety and reducing traffic violations throughout the province of Alberta, Canada.
+By assigning demerit points based on the seriousness and frequency of traffic offenses, this system serves as a critical tool for overseeing and encouraging responsible driving practices.

 Overview of the Demerit Point System